ajitsingh98/Data-Science-Interview-Questions-Answers/unsupervised_learning.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

-In undercomplete autoencoders suppose  latent dimension $K=1 $ and very powerful encoder$ f(x)$ and decoder$ g(x).
+In undercomplete autoencoders suppose  latent dimension $K=1$ and very powerful encoder $f(x)$ and decoder$ g(x).
 In this case we can achieve very small reconstruction error but learned values will not capture any interesting properties.

-In overcomplete autoencoder, suppose encoder $f(x)$ and decoder $ g(x)$  are trivial(identity) functions.
+In overcomplete autoencoder, suppose encoder $f(x)$ and decoder $g(x)$  are trivial(identity) functions.
 In this case also we can achieve even zero construction error but learned values will not capture any interesting properties.

 In both cases we need to control the capacity of encoder and decoder.
 Therefore we need to regularize the functions as well as the learned code, not just reconstruction error.